Rafase282/MyFCCWiki/API-Projects/URL-Shortener-Microservice.md

 - From the server files: `api(app, db);`
 - From the API: `module.exports = function(app, db) {`
 - From local functions: `function save(obj, db) {`

+There are different ways to handle the url with the api:
+- `app.route('/:url')` to get the short url to redirect.
+- `app.get('/new/:url*', handlePost);` to handle a request to encode the url after `new` even though new is not a real directory.
+- `app.route('/')` to display the main html file on root.
+- `app.route('/new')` for handling errors to the user about bad usage, it should be used with an url to be encoded.